BeBox

 Personal computer sold by Be Inc.

-The BeBox is a discontinued personal computer from Be Inc., running the company's operating system, later named BeOS.
+The BeBox is a discontinued workstation from Be Inc., running the company's operating system, later named BeOS.
 It has two PowerPC CPUs, its I/O board has a custom "GeekPort", and the front bezel has "Blinkenlights".

 The BeBox debuted in October 1995 with dual PowerPC 603 at 66 MHz.
 The processors were upgraded to 133 MHz in August 1996 (BeBox Dual603e-133).
 Production was halted in January 1997, following the port of BeOS to the Macintosh, for the company to concentrate on software.
 Be sold around 1,000 66 MHz BeBoxes and 800 133 MHz BeBoxes.